simteq/simteq/README.md

 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on...
 On....

-- Im rly noob on code, but i learn python, and i can write codes for github.
+- i learn python, and i can write codes for github.
-I think, code for pygame, or telebot will be.
+I think, code for disnake or telegram bot will be.
 <!---
 simteq/simteq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.